padiazg/ollama-tools/theory.md

 # The theory
-In fact it's more my notes about how to come to a number for an estimation on RAM requirements for running a model.
-All of them were taken from other projects and looking around on several pages.
+In fact, it's more my notes about how to come to a number for an estimation of RAM requirements for running a model.
+All of them were taken from other projects and looked around on several pages.

 ## Tables
 Here are the values used in the calculations based on the quantization level.
 $$
 \begin{aligned}
 quantizationBits &=  \begin{cases}